akolishchak/hard-attention/README.md

 1) No glimpse network, glimpse is a single patch (4x4), instead a collection of multiple resolution patches as in RAM

-2) Actions are discrete: move up, up-right, right, down-right, down, down-left, left from the current location.
-RAM actions is exact location of patches.
+2) Actions, saccades, are discrete: move up, up-right, right, down-right, down, down-left, left from the current location.
+RAM actions are locations of patches.

 3) Additional network is used to identify initial location from where glimpses start.
 The location network receives downsized image as input.